cmmartti/verse-reader/README.md

 ## VerseXML

 VerseXML is a custom XML document type that contains a structured collection of verses in book form.
-It is described by the [linked XML Schema](/schema.xsd).
-It is currently very experimental and will change significantly in the future.
+It is described by the [linked XML Schema](https://versereader.netlify.app/schema.xsd).
+It is currently experimental and will likely change significantly in the future.

 A basic VerseXML file looks like this: